Digital Influx - Product Design

 The About Us page includes our story, mission, global reach, vision, and team.
 The website adheres to brand guidelines, ensuring that key messages are prominently featured.

-Deliver: Prototypes
+Delivered Prototypes

 To ensure the new website design was intuitive and user-friendly, we created interactive prototypes for the web version.
 These prototypes allowed us to simulate the user experience and gather valuable insights before the development phase.
+We conducted usability tests with real users to validate our design choices and optimise user interaction.
+These tests showed several key improvements.

 Following the success of the web prototype, we created responsive designs for the mobile and tablet versions of the website.
 This ensured that the website would deliver a seamless experience across different devices, catering to the growing number of users accessing websites from their smartphones and tablets.